Su24-CS5004-Online-Lionelle/final-project-group-4/Manual/GUITesting.md

 - **Automated Testing**:

-  - An automated test suite was set up and executed to ensure basic functionality, utilizing `AssertJ-Swing` for testing GUI components.
+  - An automated test suite was set up and executed to ensure basic functionality, utilizing `AssertJ-Swing` for testing GUI components and the initial loading of the GUI.
   - The `TestView` class covered visibility and initialization of key components, such as buttons, labels, and panels.
   - The tests ensured that all components, including dynamic backgrounds, buttons, text areas, and charts, were correctly initialized and visible on the GUI.
   - Specific automated tests included: